Cognigy/Documentation/docs/en/docs/ai/resources/deploy/snapshots.md

 The **main use case** for Snapshots is to create an immutable just-in-time copy of all relevant resources of a Virtual Agent so this specific version can get deployed through Endpoints while your developers already work on the next version of your Virtual Agent.
 A **second use case** for Snapshots is to create a backup of your Virtual Agent in order to be able to go back in time and restore an older state of a Virtual Agent.

-We highly encourage our customers to create Snapshots as soo as they have reached a state in their development process of their Virtual Agents and **point productive Endpoints** only to Flows that are contained within Snapshots.
+We highly encourage our customers to create Snapshots and **point productive Endpoints** only to Flows that are contained within Snapshots.

 ???+ warning "A Snapshot does NOT include the following resources"
     * **Endpoints**
     * **Intent Trainer records**
     * **Analytics data**
     * **Contact Profiles**
-    * **Other Snapshots**
     * **Logs**
     * **Members**
+    * **Other Snapshots**

 ## Managing Snapshots
 <div class="divider"></div>